Equal Opportunities (Pupils) Policy

 1.2.4 Victimisation

 This occurs when a pupil is treated less favourably than they otherwise would have been because of something they have done (“a protected act”) in connection with the Act.
 A protected act might involve, for example, making an allegation of discrimination or bringing a case under the Act, or supporting another person’s complaint by giving evidence or information, but it includes anything that is done under or in connection with the Act.
-If a pupil has done a protected act themselves (e.g. making a complaint of discrimination against a teacher) then the pupil’s own good faith will be relevant (e.g. if the parent’s complaint is based on information from their child and the child was deliberately lying, it is not victimisation for the school to punish the pupil in the same way as it might do any other dishonest pupil).
+If a pupil has done a protected act themselves (e.g. making a complaint of discrimination against a teacher) then the pupil’s own good faith will be relevant (e.g. if the parent’s complaint is based on information from their child and the child was deliberately lying, it is not victimisation for Impact A&C to punish the pupil in the same way as it might do any other dishonest pupil).
 A pupil must not be victimised because of something done by their parent or a sibling in relation to the Act.

 1.3 Failure to adhere to this policy